 CICOA will host the 5th Annual Safe at Home event on Saturday, Sept.
 20, 2014.
 CICOA needs your help to identify homeowners in the North East Community in Marion County (zip codes 46205 and 46218) to participate in the upcoming event.
 To be eligible, homeowners must:

 For more information, please contact Patric McDowell at (317) 803-6079.
 All interested participants will be screened by CICOA.
-The deadline to receive applications is April 30.

 Please visit our Donate Now page.
 Under "Use my gift to benefit" select "home modifications," and under "What prompted you to donate?" select "Safe at Home."